flatironinstitute/FMM3D/docs/index.rst

     :width: 54%

 `FMM3D <https://github.com/flatironinstitute/FMM3D>`_
-is a set of libraries to compute efficiently $N-$ body interactions for Laplace, Helmholtz, Stokes, and Maxwell kernels to a specified precision, in three dimensions, on a multi-core shared-memory machine.
+is a set of libraries to compute $N-$ body interactions for Laplace, Helmholtz, Stokes, and Maxwell kernels to a specified precision, in three dimensions, on a multi-core shared-memory machine.